TACC/containers_at_tacc/docs/containerize-your-code/share_your_image.rst

 Leaving all the defaults selected will cause this Docker image to rebuild every time you push code to the master branch of your GitHub repo.
-For this example, set the build to trigger whenever a new release is tagged:
+For this example, set the build to tlso rigger whenever a new release is tagged:

 .. image:: ./docker-git-integration.png
    :width: 800

-Click ‘Save and Build’ and check the time stamps on Docker Hub to see if it worked as expected.
+Click ‘Save and Build’ and check the 'Timeline' tab on Docker Hub to see if it is working as expected.

 Commit to GitHub (Again)
 ------------------------

-Finally, push your modified code to GitHub and tag the relase as 0.2:
+Finally, push your modified code to GitHub and tag the relase as 0.2 to trigger another automated build:

 .. code-block:: bash